 The CEBAF energy reach of 6 GeV is no longer RF limited but is restricted by the magnet capability.
 The enhanced RF headroom allows CEBAF to operate with substantially fewer RF trip rates compared to before the C50 program.
 For example in 2004 CEBAF operated at 5.7 GeV with 13 trips/hour where as recent Qweak operations at 5.6 GeV had 2 to 3 trips/hour.
 Over a 24 hour period this corresponds to about 240 trips or 4 hours of more beam/day (assuming 1 minute of beam loss per trip) compared to 2004.

-In addition to establishing robust 6 GeV CEBAF operations, major upgrades in the Injector have been completed to support the remaining 6 GeV parity program (HAPPEX-III, PVDIS, PREx, Q{Weak}).
+If the hall cryogenic loads do not increase, this improved performance can be expected to last until the end of the 6GeV era, An increase in the hall cryogenic needs will result more demand for CHL cryogens to be transferred to the ESR, this will require a change in CEBAF RF optimization away from minimal trip rate and towards minimal CHL load.
+In addition to establishing robust 6 GeV CEBAF operations, major upgrades in the Injector have been completed to support the 6 GeV parity program (HAPPEX-III, PVDIS, PREx, Q{Weak}).

-- The double Wien system was installed and made operational during the Winter2010 SAD.
+- 1. The double Wien system was installed and made operational during the Winter2010 SAD.
 This system, requested by PREx, allows for the spin of the electron to be flipped independent of any laser manipulation.
-This supplements the 1/2 waveplate insertion, which does alter the laser light path, as a mechanism to "flip" the sense of the electron spin.
+This supplements the 1⁄2 waveplate insertion, which does alter the laser light path, as a mechanism to "flip" the sense of the electron spin.
 Users need to keep track of both systems now in order to keep track of which electron beam helicity state corresponds to forward or backward orientation in the end-station. - 2.
 The supported helicity flip rate is now up to 1 kHz and the new helicity board allows for many different modes of operation.
 The Q{Weak} experiment will required that the helicity flip rate be near the 1 kHz value.
 Other end-stations that run in parallel with Q{Weak} and wish to sort the data based on helicity need to be compatible with the Q{Weak} 1 kHz requirement.
-Changes to different helicity flip rate for short measurements/tests are possible with the agreement from the other end-stations. - 3.
+Changes to different helicity

+- flip rate for short measurements/tests are possible with the agreement from the other end-stations. - 3.
 The CEBAF Gun has been successfully operated at 130 keV (nominal CEBAF operation is at 100 keV).
 The higher voltage should help achieve the Q{Weak} parity quality beam requirements and provide a longer cathode lifetime.
-Tests up to 150 keV are planned for the Summer2010 SAD.
+Due to lack of data the planned full current for Fall2010, it is still too early to state if 130keV operation has resulted in parity quality beam that meets QWeak requirements or that the lifetime has been improved